- Bachelor of Arts or Bachelor of Science (B.A., B.S.)

 - Students may take courses outside theatre or pursue a minor or even double major in other disciplines to expand their opportunities.

 - GVSU balances coursework with production work.
-Students participate at every level and area in theatre production work, so they graduate with good overall training and experience.
+Students participate at every level and area in theatre production, so they graduate with good overall training and experience.

 - Since 1998, the theatre program has taken its students to international theatre festivals in North and South America for 10-day residencies during which they have participated in management and technical production tasks while enjoying an intercultural environment of workshops, performances, and social events with theatre groups from Europe and third-world countries.